v6d-io/v6d/docs/tutorials/data-processing.rst

    ./data-processing/python-sharedmemory.rst
    ./data-processing/distributed-learning.rst

-We showcase step-by-step case studies of how to combine the functionalities of vineyard with existing data-intensive jobs.
-We show that vineyard can bring huge gains in both performance and conveniences when users have a complex workflow that involves multiple computing engines.
+In these comprehensive case studies, we demonstrate how to seamlessly integrate vineyard's capabilities with existing data-intensive tasks.
+By incorporating vineyard into complex workflows involving multiple computing engines, users can experience significant improvements in both performance and ease of use.

 .. panels::
    :header: text-center